salsita/prism/docs/README.md

 ```

-First things first, we know that `init` function exposed by `GifViewer` is thunk (function which returns a function) therefore we need to call it "twice" `gifViewerInit('funny cats')()` to actually call it, first call takes one argument which is a topic for the `GifViewer`, we'll use Cats for top `GifViewer` and Dogs for bottom.
+First things first, we know that `init` function exposed by `GifViewer` is thunk (function which returns a function) therefore we need to call it "twice" to actually call it, first call takes one argument which is a topic for the `GifViewer` and returns initialize function which can be later used for initializing the Model, we'll use Cats for top `GifViewer` and Dogs for bottom.
 So hypothetically the app should now correctly show Topic above the `GifViewer` and also trigger initial API call.

+Also you might have spotted `yield*` keyword, this is essential because Generators does not automatically propagate upper the call hierarchy and you need to explicitly say that you want to propagate `yield`s.
+Therefore anytime you call a generator function in your Updater, don't forget to prepend `yield*` keyword.

 ![gif-viewer-pair-2](./assets/8.png)